-In a conversation that our office administrator recently had with an insurance company, she was actually advised to make sure that she and our therapists were aware of each client’s treatment allowances.
-That, “each client is only WORTH what that insurance company dictates they are WORTH“, and that, “if that client needs 30 minutes of intensive hands-on care, but we had been told they would only be allowed to bill for 20 minutes, just don’t treat them for that extra time” (read: unnecessary time according to a pencil pusher behind a desk with NO medical background).
+In a recent conversation that our office administrator had with an insurance company, she was advised to ensure that she and our therapists were aware of each client’s treatment allowances.
+That “each client is only WORTH what that insurance company dictates they are WORTH, “and that “if that client needs 30 minutes of intensive hands-on care, but we had been told they would only be allowed to bill for 20 minutes, just don’t treat them for that extra time” (read: unnecessary time according to a pencil pusher behind a desk with NO medical background).
 This is the best example I’ve ever heard of an attempt at third-party-dictated care.

 No offense to pencil pushers the world over, but this group of people is different; they are SUPPOSED to be on your side!
 They are most certainly not.
-I, like our office administrator and I’m sure YOU, am APPALLED at this.
-This is not the reason that any of us went into the physical therapy field and until the premium-paying-public truly understands that this is going on behind the scenes, less valuable and less effective care will continue to be the norm.
-WE, the physical therapists, the physicians, the surgeons; WE are in your corner.
-We want what’s best for each of our clients and those of us who operate as fee-for-service professionals are the ones who will always be able to provide our clients with THE CARE YOU NEED.
+I, like our office administrator, and I’m sure YOU are APPALED at this.
+This is not why any of us went into the physical therapy field.
+Until the premium-paying public truly understands this is happening behind the scenes, less valuable and less effective care will continue to be the norm.
+We, the physical therapists, the physicians, the surgeons, WE are in your corner.
+We want what’s best for each of our clients, and those of us who operate as fee-for-service professionals are the ones who will always be able to provide our clients with the care they need.

 The Cash Practice Provides Real Value